hackclub/hackclub/workshops/3d_models_with_zdog/README.md

 ### Setting up the canvas

-We are going to start with the funny part.
-First, let’s create a main variable and let’s give it a name, I will name it as “ws”
+We are going to start with the fun part.
+First, let’s create the main variable and let’s give it a name, I will name it as “ws”

 ```javascript
 const ws = new Zdog.Illustration({